DhanushkiMapitigama/TTSSE-L1/README.md

 -Continue until you reach the square root of n.

 -The remaining uncrossed numbers are all the prime numbers up to n.

+t consumes a lot of memory, especially for large values of n, and becomes inefficient as n grows very large.
+The algorithm also doesn’t take advantage of parallel processing, which can be a drawback for huge ranges.
+Additionally, it’s not the best choice for testing individual large numbers for primality, or when dealing with very large numbers (e.g., in cryptography), where other methods like the Miller-Rabin test or AKS primality test may be more appropriate.